 In Sicily, writers of the past have hypothesized that the seat of the Lotophages was in the southern area of the island and precisely from Camarina to Agrigento.

-Discourses on the ancient and modern Ragusa by Garofalo Filippo. p.3
+Discourses on the ancient and modern Ragusa of Garofalo Filippo. p.3

 Card insertion: Ignazio Caloggero